Transform your campus with a Greenery™!

 Students can study the design and mechanics that make vertical, commercial-grade agriculture possible in such a small space.

-The LGM's automation and remote control systems are real-world IoT applications, with constant data communication between the farmhand® app, the farm's onboard computer, and internal growing components.
+The Greenery’s automation and remote control systems are real-world IoT applications, with constant data communication between the farmhand® app, the farm's onboard computer, and internal growing components.

 Business and Marketing

-Whether you are operating the LGM at a profit or not, business and marketing students can get real life experience creating business plans, marketing collateral, and financial analyses.
+Whether you are operating the Greenery at a profit or not, business and marketing students can get real life experience creating business plans, marketing collateral, and financial analyses.

-The LGM is a great example of sustainability, and can act as a case study for sustainable design, agriculture, and business.
+The Greenery is a great example of sustainability, and can act as a case study for sustainable design, agriculture, and business.

-There are several other great reasons to bring a Leafy Green Machine to your campus this year!
-We can work with administrators, alumni, faculty, and students to figure out the best way to provide a university with fresh food from their very own Leafy Green Machine.
+There are several other great reasons to bring a Greenery to your campus this year!
+We can work with administrators, alumni, faculty, and students to figure out the best way to provide a university with fresh food from their very own Greenery.
 Click here to learn more!

-See how a Leafy Green Machine helped transform the University of Arkansas campus!
+See how a Leafy Green Machine (our previous generation farm!) helped transform the University of Arkansas campus.

 Love the idea of growing fresh food on campus, but aren’t sure you want to handle all the operations yourself?